{

 Unlocking agility

-Agility isn’t stand-ups and sticky notes — it’s the ability to move when everything around you slows down.
-We make speed real in complex, regulated environments.
+Became: Agentic Governance.
+The belief that guardrails enable speed – they don't constrain it.
+Agility isn't stand-ups and sticky notes – it's the ability to move when everything around you slows down.

 - Break blockers, not just stories.